Penalty card: History and origin

 The idea of using a universal language – neutral coloured cards – to communicate a referee's intentions originated in association football, with English referee Ken Aston.
 Aston had been appointed to the FIFA Referees' Committee and was responsible for all referees at the 1966 FIFA World Cup.
 In the quarter-finals, England played Argentina at Wembley Stadium.
 After the match, newspaper reports stated that referee Rudolf Kreitlein had cautioned Englishmen Bobby and Jack Charlton, as well as sent off Argentinian Antonio Rattín.
 The referee had not made his decision clear during the game, so England manager Alf Ramsey approached a FIFA representative for post-match clarification.
 This incident started Aston thinking about ways to make a referee's decisions clearer to both players and spectators.
 Aston realised that a colour-coding scheme based on the same principle as used on traffic lights (yellow – stop if safe to do so, red – stop) would transcend language barriers and make it clear that a player had been cautioned or expelled.
 As a result, yellow cards to indicate a caution and red cards to indicate an expulsion were used for the first time in the 1970 FIFA World Cup in Mexico.
 The use of penalty cards has since been adopted and expanded by several sporting codes, with each sport adapting the idea to its specific set of rules or laws.

 Commonly used penalty cards

 Yellow card

 A yellow card is used in several sports and most commonly indicates a warning or a temporary suspension.
-Two of them are always and most commonly followed by a red card.

-A yellow card is used in many different sporting codes.
+A yellow card is used in many sporting codes.
 Its meaning differs among sports; however, it most commonly indicates a caution given to a player regarding their conduct, or indicates a temporary suspension.
 Examples include: